bhk/build/example.md

 ## Aliases

-So far we haven't added anything to our Makefile, so we can only build what we explicitly describe on the command line.
-A build system should allow us to describe complex builds in a Makefile so they can invoked with a simple command, like `make` or `make deploy`.
-Minion provides aliases for this purpose.
+So far we haven't added anything to our makefile, so we could only build things that we explicitly describe on the command line.
+A build system should allow us to describe complex builds in a makefile so they can invoked with a simple command, like `make` or `make deploy`.
+Minion provides *aliases* for this purpose.
 An alias is a name that identifies a phony target instead of an actual file.

-To define an alias, define a variable named `Alias(NAME).in` to specify a list of targets to be built when NAME is given as a goal, *or* define `Alias(NAME).command` to specify a command to be executed when NAME is given as a goal.
-Or define both.
-Then, when Minion sees `NAME` listed on the command line, it will know it should build the corresponding `Alias(NAME)` instance.
+To define an alias, do one of the following (or both):

+1. Define a variable named `Alias(NAME).in`.
+The value you assign to it will be treated as a list of targets to be built when NAME is given as a goal.

+2. Define a variable named `Alias(NAME).command`.
+The value you assign to is will be treated as a command to be executed when NAME is given as a goal.

-This next Makefile defines alias goals for "default" and "deploy":
+This next makefile defines aliases named "default" and "deploy":

 ```console
 $ cp Makefile2 Makefile